VerifyTests/Verify/docs/mdsource/dates.source.md

 ## Inline Dates

 Strings containing inline dates can also be scrubbed.
-To enable this behavior, use:
+There a equivalent APIs for `DateOnly`, `DateTime`, and `DateTimeOffset`.

 ### Instance

-snippet: ScrubInlineDates
+snippet: ScrubInlineDateTimesInstance

 ### Fluent

-snippet: ScrubInlineDatesFluent
+snippet: ScrubInlineDateTimesFluent

 ### Globally

-snippet: ScrubInlineDatesGlobal
+snippet: ScrubInlineDateTimesGlobal

 ## Named Date and Times